pohouyam/clewcrypt/README.md

 the ID of your Code Signing certificates or comment them if you don't have one.

-Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
+Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a ClewCrypt binary that has issues communicating with the OSXFUSE kernel extension.
-Thus, we recommend to use the SDK 10.8 or earlier for building VeraCrypt.
+Thus, we recommend to use the SDK 10.8 or earlier for building ClewCrypt.